Liz Truss’s 10 worst gaffes and awkward moments

 ‘This is so awkward’

-Ms Truss was asked by children why Boris Johnson had not been “kicked out yet” while she was campaigning for the Tory leadership in Peterborough in July.
+Ms Truss was asked by children why Mr Johnson had not been “kicked out yet” while she was campaigning for the Tory leadership in Peterborough in July.

 In the meeting at local children’s charity Little Miracles, another asked “Where’s Boris Johnson?”, and another butted in saying: “We hate him.”